-6.2 CONDITIONAL OUTPUT G1: POLICY ALIGNMENT AND TRANSIT ORIENTED GROWTH
+6.2 CONDITIONAL OUTPUT G1: TRANSIT ORIENTED GROWTH INTRODUCTION

-6.2.1 Historically, the link between Planning Policy and Transport Policy has been disjointed, and many developments have progressed through the Planning process with little consideration given to wider transport and connectivity issues the development might face in the future.
+- 6.2.1 Historically, the link between Planning Policy and Transport Policy has been disjointed, and many developments have progressed through the Planning process with little consideration given to wider transport and connectivity issues the development might face in the future.
 With the decarbonisation agenda, it is becoming more critical that new developments can be served by a sustainable transport network, including rail where appropriate.
-Without this deeper connection, developments are likely to be designed - implicitly or explicitly - with a primary focus on road access, generating higher traffic volumes with associated greenhouse gas emissions, air quality problems, public health consequences and congestion.
+Without this deeper connection, developments are likely to be designed implicitly or explicitly with a primary focus on road access, generating higher traffic volumes with associated greenhouse gas emissions, air quality problems, public health consequences and congestion. - 6.2.2 At the time of writing, the UK Government is consulting on proposed reforms to the planning system under the name "Planning for the future" involving a focus on design and sustainability, improving the system of developer contributions to infrastructure, and ensuring more land is available for development where it is needed.
+Western Gateway should monitor the outcomes of this consultation and the resultant changes to look for opportunities to use this reform to benefit this (and other) conditional outputs.

-- 6.2.2 The Western Gateway is covered by Local Plans for: - four unitary authorities: Bath and North East Somerset, Bristol, North Somerset, South Gloucestershire.
-Bath and North East Somerset, Bristol and South Gloucestershire are looking to work together as the West of England Combined Authority, and coordinating planning work with North Somerset; - the six constituent local councils in Gloucestershire County (Cheltenham, Cotswold, Forest of Dean, Gloucester, Stroud, Tewkesbury) - Wiltshire Council working with Swindon Borough Council - Bournemouth, Christchurch and Poole (three separate Local Plans) while the unified BCP Local Plan is developed (with adoption planned for 2024) - East Dorset and Christchurch (part); North Dorset; Purbeck; West Dorset, Weymouth and Portland (four separate Local Plans) while the unified Dorset Council Local Plan is developed (with adoption planned for 2023) - 6.2.3 Many of these Local Plans are in development or currently subject to review.
+- 6.2.3 The Western Gateway is covered by Local Plans for: - four unitary authorities: Bath and North East Somerset, Bristol, North Somerset, South Gloucestershire.
+Three of these (Bath and North East Somerset, Bristol and South Gloucestershire) are looking to work together as the West of England Combined Authority, and coordinating planning work with North Somerset unitary authority; - the six constituent local councils in Gloucestershire County (Cheltenham, Cotswold, Forest of Dean, Gloucester, Stroud, Tewkesbury); - Wiltshire Council working with Swindon Borough Council; - Bournemouth, Christchurch and Poole (three separate Local Plans) while the unified BCP Local Plan is developed (with adoption planned for 2024); and

+- East Dorset and Christchurch (part); North Dorset; Purbeck; West Dorset, Weymouth and Portland (four separate Local Plans) while the unified Dorset Council Local Plan is developed (with adoption planned for 2023). - 6.2.4 Many of these Local Plans are in development or currently subject to review.

-- 6.2.4 If this Conditional Output is met: - Land use planning and transport planning will be aligned in Local Plans in the Western Gateway, with an emphasis on sustainable transport.
-Where relevant in the specific geography, rail is identified as a key sustainable transport mode within the region's transport networks: - The land use planning process takes account of the proximity of sites to rail access points, where this is relevant to the local geography and appropriate to the sites and developments under consideration; and - Planning policies recommend that masterplans for new strategic developments have sustainable transport at their heart, which includes access to rail where relevant and appropriate.
+- 6.2.5 If this Conditional Output is met: - Land use planning and transport planning will be aligned in Local Plans in the Western Gateway, with an emphasis on sustainable transport.
+Where relevant in the specific geography, rail is identified as a key sustainable transport mode within the region's transport networks; - The land use planning process takes account of the proximity of sites to rail access points, where this is relevant to the local geography and appropriate to the sites and developments under consideration; and - Planning policies recommend that masterplans for new strategic developments have sustainable transport at their heart, which includes access to rail where relevant and appropriate.